FAQs

 Supporting the mahi of CAP

-- Increases financial resilience and savings
+- Strengthen their financial position and

 Does CAP pay off people's debt?

 CAP never pays a dollar of Debt Help clients’ debt.
 CAP clients repay their debt using their own income.
 They do the hard work of keeping to their budgets and making repayments on their debt!
-Since CAP began in New Zealand in 2008, more than $112 million in unmanageable debt and bills have been paid or written off.
+Since CAP began in New Zealand in 2008, more than $120 million in unmanageable debt and bills have been paid or written off.

 To enable clients to go debt free faster, the team at CAP’s Support Office negotiates with clients’ creditors to get unfair interest and fees wiped.
 The team customises budgets to ensure essential living costs are met.
 This allows clients to sustainably live within their means, while paying off their debt — providing a huge sense of achievement.